-5.2.2.7 Peripheral Device Connection (FDP_PDC_EXT.1)
+5.2.2.9 Peripheral Device Connection (FDP_PDC_EXT.1)

-FDP_PDC_EXT.1.1 The TSF shall reject connections with unauthorized devices upon TOE power up and upon connection of a peripheral device to a powered-on TOE.

-FDP_PDC_EXT.1.2 The TSF shall reject connections with devices presenting unauthorized interface protocols upon TOE power up and upon connection of a peripheral device to a powered-on TOE.
-FDP_PDC_EXT.1.3 The TOE shall have no external interfaces other than those claimed by the TSF.
-FDP_PDC_EXT.1.4 The TOE shall not have wireless interfaces.
-FDP_PDC_EXT.1.5 The TOE shall provide a visual or auditory indication to the User when a peripheral is rejected.
+- FDP_PDC_EXT.1.1 The TSF shall reject connections with unauthorized devices upon TOE power up and upon connection of a peripheral device to a powered-on TOE. - FDP_PDC_EXT.1.2 The TSF shall reject connections with devices presenting unauthorized interface protocols upon TOE power up and upon connection of a peripheral device to a powered-on TOE. - FDP_PDC_EXT.1.3 The TOE shall have no external interfaces other than those claimed by the TSF. - FDP_PDC_EXT.1.4 The TOE shall not have wireless interfaces. - FDP_PDC_EXT.1.5 The TOE shall provide a visual or auditory indication to the User when a peripheral is rejected.

-5.2.2.8 Peripheral Device Connection (Audio Output) (FDP_PDC_EXT.2/AO)
+5.2.2.10 Peripheral Device Connection (Audio Output) (FDP_PDC_EXT.2/AO)

-FDP_PDC_EXT.2.1/AO The TSF shall allow connections with authorized devices as defined in [Appendix E of the AO Module] and [ authorized devices and functions as defined in the PP-Module for Keyboard/Mouse Devices,
+- FDP_PDC_EXT.2.1/AO The TSF shall allow connections with authorized devices as defined in [Appendix

-• authorized devices as defined in the PP-Module for Video/Display Devices,] upon TOE power up and upon connection of a peripheral device to a powered-on TOE.

-- FDP_PDC_EXT.2.2/AO The TSF shall allow connections with authorized devices presenting authorized interface protocols as defined in [Appendix E of the AO Module] and [ - authorized devices presenting authorized interface protocols as defined in the PP-Module for Keyboard/Mouse Devices, - authorized devices presenting authorized interface protocols as defined in the PP-Module for Video/Display Devices,
+E of the AO Module] and [ - authorized devices and functions as defined in the PP-Module for Keyboard/Mouse Devices, - authorized devices as defined in the PP-Module for User Authentication Devices, - authorized devices as defined in the PP-Module for Video/Display Devices,] upon TOE power up and upon connection of a peripheral device to a powered-on TOE. - FDP_PDC_EXT.2.2/AO The TSF shall allow connections with authorized devices presenting authorized interface protocols as defined in [Appendix E of the AO Module] and [ - authorized devices presenting authorized interface protocols as defined in the PP-Module for Keyboard/Mouse Devices, - authorized devices presenting authorized interface protocols as defined in the PP-Module for User Authentication Devices, - authorized devices presenting authorized interface protocols as defined in the PP-Module for Video/Display Devices,